Evernote is popular and full of features, but is it really the best for all people, in all circumstances?

 Evernote is fine, generally-speaking — but you’re not just anyone, and your notes aren’t just any notes.

 For many years, Evernote was on top of the note-taking game.
-With its sleek, comfortable interface, superior mobile experience, and easy way of organizing everything, Evernote dominated the note-taking world after the iPhone’s original launch in 2007.
+With its sleek, comfortable interface, enjoyable mobile experience, and easy way of organizing with folders and stacks of folders, Evernote dominated the note-taking world after the iPhone’s original launch in 2007.

 With note-taking apps, you need to be able to quickly take notes.
 Speed is of the essence.
 That means not having to waste time organizing and saving your files.
 You also need to be able to easily search your notes to find information.